 Chapter 0:

-Elves Shoot Their Bow Sideways
+Elves Shoot Their Bows Sideways

 The hero continues his run through the forest, his long ears getting scratched by every twig he is too busy to dodge.

-"That was way too close for comfort.
+"That was way too close for comfort!
 Time to regroup with the others and rethink the attack strategy."

 With every breath, his wounds ached more and more.

 "It must be poison.
-I have to get back to the camp as quickly as possible."
+I have to get back to the camp as quickly as possible!"

 But he couldn't show himself to his group while being followed by so many enemy soldiers.
 He had to find a way to get rid of them.

-"Whatever.
-I came a long way from that scared boy in the woods.
+"Whatever!
+I've come too far to stop!
 I've been through worse than this already.
 I don't need you to tell me what to do anymore!"

 "What... what is the meaning of this?"